 The citizens of states, the list of which is determined by a decree of the Ministry of the Interior of the CR, are entitled to apply for the green card.
-These states are Australia, Montenegro, Croatia, Japan, Canada, South Korea, New Zealand, Bosnia and Herzegovina, Macedonia, the United States, Serbia, and the Ukraine.
+These states are Australia, Bosnia and Herzegovina, Canada, Croatia, the Former Yugoslav Republic of Macedonia, Japan, Montenegro, New Zealand, the Republic of Korea, Serbia, the Ukraine, and the United States.